helm/charts/stable/dex/README.md

 ## DEPRECATION NOTICE

 This chart is deprecated and no longer supported.
+The official chart is located at [dexidp/helm-charts](https://github.com/dexidp/helm-charts).

 ## Introduction